elastic/kibana/src/core/server/server.api.md

 // src/core/server/legacy/types.ts:135:16 - (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:266:3 - (ae-forgotten-export) The symbol "KibanaConfigType" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:266:3 - (ae-forgotten-export) The symbol "SharedGlobalConfigKeys" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/types.ts:268:3 - (ae-forgotten-export) The symbol "PathConfigType" needs to be exported by the entry point index.d.ts

 ```